sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 That was how it worked!
 Right?

+Right...?
+Because the alternative would be...

+That your body was...

 Your eyes slowly widened, and ever so slowly you turned in place toward Ralsei.
 By the time you faced him completely, there was a deep fear in your eyes.

 He faced you for a tense, long moment, but eventually his gaze broke away from you and, uncomfortable, he whispered three words that broke you, struck a sharp pain in your soul.